 Return to content list

-A stacked bar graph shows government spending on aged care services by spending type over time (2015–16 to 2019–20).
-Government spending on aged care services has progressively increased between 2015–16 and 2019–20.
-Since 2015–16, government spending on home care and support services has increased by 47 per cent.
-Government spending on residential aged care services has also increased by 18 per cent.
+A stacked vertical bar graph shows government spending on aged care services by spending type over time (2015–16 to 2020–21).
+Government spending on aged care services has progressively increased between 2015–16 and 2020–21.
+Since 2016–17, government spending on home care and support services has increased by 64 per cent.
+Government spending on residential aged care services has also increased by 11 per cent.

 Most people using aged care contribute to the cost of their care.
 The level of contribution is subject to an assessment of affordability.
-Information on government and consumer contributions to aged care services is provided up to 2018–19 by the Aged Care Financing Authority.
-More information on consumer spending can be found on the Aged Care Financing Authority website
+Information on government and aged care recipient contributions to aged care services is provided up to 2019–20 by the Aged Care Financing Authority.
+More information on care recipient spending can be found on the Aged Care Financing Authority website

 Return to content list

-A bar graph shows the financial contributions of government and aged care consumers over time (2014–15 to 2018–19).
-Contributions from aged care consumers represented 27 per cent of total residential care provider revenue, 4 per cent of home care providers’ revenue, and 9 per cent of spending on home support in 2018–19.
+A vertical bar graph shows the financial contributions of government and aged care recipients over time (2015–16 to 2019–20), with separate coloured bars for government and recipient contributions.
+Contributions from aged care recipients represented 27 per cent of total residential care provider revenue, 2.9 per cent of home care providers’ revenue, and 8.8 per cent of spending on home support in 2019–20.

 Government spending by state and territory

 Australian and state and territory government spending varies.
-The amount spent on aged care services per person in the target population (that is, all people aged 65 years and over and Aboriginal and Torres Strait Islander Australians aged 50–64 years) differed by spending type and state and territory.
+The amount spent on aged care services per person in the target population (that is, all people aged 70 years and over and Aboriginal and Torres Strait Islander Australians aged 50–69 years) differed by spending type and state and territory.
+Government spending refers to the total spending from both Australian Government and state and territory governments.

 Return to content list

-- Spending on residential aged care was highest in South Australia ($3,556 per person), followed by Victoria ($3,489 per person).
+- Total government spending on residential aged care was highest in South Australia ($5,062 per person), followed by Victoria ($4,849 per person).

-A stacked bar graph shows government spending on different types of aged care services per person in the target population by state and territory.
-National spending on aged care services was $5,063 per person.
+A stacked vertical bar graph shows government spending on different types of aged care services per person in the target population (all people aged 70 and over, and Aboriginal and Torres Strait Islander Australians aged 50–69 years), by state and territory.
+National spending on aged care services was $7,655 per person in 2020–21.
 The graph shows that government spending and spending allocations per person in the target population varied by state and territory.
-The Australian Capital Territory, Victoria and South Australia had the highest expenditure on aged care services per person in the target population, and Tasmania had the lowest overall expenditure per person in the target population.
+The Australian Capital Territory, followed by Victoria and South Australia, had the highest expenditure on aged care services per person in the target population, and the Northern Territory had the lowest overall expenditure per person in the target population during 2020–21.

 COVID-19 and government spending